|

 near future, I decided to leave baseball in an orderly manner by letting my

-do in my retirement years.
+my retirement years.
 Was there a level of dissatisfaction with my

 opportunities to progress in the near future?
 Sure, I had always directed my